decentraland/old-documentation/_posts/development-guide/2022-05-18-deploying-your-own-transactions-server.md

 ## Restrictions

 All restrictions are per-transaction the user tries to send.
-Which, in practice, translates in a POST request to the server.
+Which, in practice, translates into a POST request to the server.

 The configurable restrictions the server has are: